Snugug/rwd-sass-compass-training/README.md

 ### Getting Help

-If you have any questions regarding installing, they are most likely answered within the [Aurora Getting Started Manual](http://snugug.com/musings/installing-sass-and-compass-across-all-platforms)
+If you have any questions regarding installing, they are most likely answered within the [Aurora 'Getting Started' blog post](http://snugug.com/musings/installing-sass-and-compass-across-all-platforms)

 ## Gem installation